 - Why do you want to go to marriage counseling?

-- What is the most important thing to talk about during marriage cousneling to you?
+- What is the most important thing to talk about during marriage counseling to you?

-By being on the same page as your parnter, you are setting yourself up for success and you'll be able to narrow down who you choose as a marraige therapist.
-Marriage counselors have different specialties, so knowing what you want to focus on when help you know who to choose.
+By being on the same page as your partner, you are setting yourself up for success and you'll be able to narrow down who you choose as a marriage therapist.
+Marriage counselors have different specialties, so knowing what you want to focus on helps you know who to choose.

-As you're looking at Marriage Therapists, look for their therapist bio.
-There they will have a list of specialties.
-Find a marriage counselor who matches your needs.
+As you're looking at Marriage Therapists, reading their therapist bio can help.
+All therapists will have a therapist bio that will list their specialties and talk about their experience.
+Use this information to find a marriage counselor who matches your needs.

 STEP 2: Know Your Who